Hubert Neuper

 Hubert Neuper (born 29 September 1960) is an Austrian former ski jumper.
 He was the winner of the first FIS Ski Jumping World Cup title in 1979/80.

 Career

-His best known success was at the 1980 Winter Olympics in Lake Placid, New York, where he won a silver medal in the individual large hill event.
+Neuper's best known success was at the 1980 Winter Olympics in Lake Placid, New York, where he won a silver medal in the individual large hill event.
 Neuper also earned a silver in the team large hill competition at the 1982 FIS Nordic World Ski Championships in Oslo.
 He runs a ski school in Bad Mitterndorf in Austria.